Himanish11/Pathfinding-Visualizer-master/README.md

-Here’s the updated README to reflect your specific maze patterns and algorithms:

----

 # Pathfinding Visualizer

 A web-based pathfinding visualizer that demonstrates the functionality of various pathfinding algorithms.
 This tool allows users to visualize how algorithms navigate through a grid to find the shortest path between two points.
 It also includes multiple maze patterns for creating custom environments, enabling deeper insights into how different algorithms perform.